jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ```

 The epoch snapshot captures the aggregate state of the entire system:

-*   Creates an [`EpochSnapshot`](#epochsnapshot) account for the NCN and epoch.
+- Creates an [`EpochSnapshot`](#epochsnapshot) account for the NCN and epoch.
-*   Records the total number of operators and vaults expected to participate.
+- Records the total number of operators and vaults expected to participate.
-*   Captures the total potential stake weight across all participants (initialized to zero).
+- Captures the total potential stake weight across all participants (initialized to zero).
-*   Stores important metadata like the snapshot creation slot.
+- Stores important metadata like the snapshot creation slot.
-*   Serves as the reference point for total voting power calculations, acting as the denominator for consensus thresholds.
+- Serves as the reference point for total voting power calculations, acting as the denominator for consensus thresholds.

 ##### 6.4 Operator Snapshots

+Copy and paste the following code at the bottom of your test function:

 ```rust
         // Take snapshots for all operators